-The Risk Management Department is responsible for design and administration of the City’s property and casualty insurance and self-insurance program, the property and casualty loss prevention program, the employee safety and health program the employee wellness program, and the insured and self-insured employee benefit program.
+The Risk Management Department is responsible for design and administration of the city’s property and casualty insurance and self-insurance program, the property and casualty loss prevention program, the employee safety and health program the employee wellness program, and the insured and self-insured employee benefit program.

-The department’s goal is to avoid, reduce, control, and finance loss that may arise from activities of the City.
+The department’s goal is to avoid, reduce, control, and finance loss that may arise from activities of the city.

-The Risk Management handles:
+Risk Management handles:

 - Employee health, dental, and life insurance benefits

 - Auto and General Liability claims filed against the City of Bryan

 - Subrogation of damages to city property

 - Review of city contracts for proper insurance

 Risk Management is the initial point of contact for all liability claims against the City of Bryan as well as all claims against individuals who have damaged city property.
 Claims are processed only after a claim form has been completed in full and submitted, along with any supporting documents such as estimates of replacement cost.